 I just love this recipe for pickled golden beets with ginger and star anise.
-The brine is sweet with just a hint of the spices, a beautiful compliment to the earthy golden beets.
+The brine is sweet with just a hint of spice, a beautiful compliment to the earthy flavor of golden beets.
 I made this along with a more traditional beet recipe, Tarragon Pickled Beets, to enter in a canning contest.
-When it came time to submit the entry, I couldn’t decide on which one!
+When it came time to submit the entry, I couldn’t decide which one to use!

 - 3 large golden beets

 - 1 cup water (could possibly reduce this amount to ¾ or ½)